 Why is My Boiler Leaking Water?

-A boiler leaking water requires the urgent attention of a heating engineer as it could lead to serious damage.
+A boiler leaking water needs the urgent attention of a heating engineer as it could lead to serious damage.

-Corroded pipes, high pressure and loose joints are all common reasons of a boiler leaking water and if your boiler was only installed recently, the leak could be down to poor installation.
+Corroded pipes, high pressure and loose joints are all common causes of a boiler leaking water.
+If your boiler was only installed recently, the leak could be down to poor installation.

-Should you spot even the slightest leak, contact a heating engineer right away as the water could lead to corrosion, rust or cause electrical parts to malfunction.
+Should you spot even the slightest leak, contact a heating engineer right away.
+The water could lead to corrosion, rust or cause electrical parts to malfunction.

 Is your boiler leaking water?